Agile Octopus: is it worth it?

 As it’s only an import rate, any solar panel owners will need to choose an export tariff to maximise their profits from selling excess electricity to the grid.

-Your best option would either be Octopus’s Outgoing Fixed tariff, which pays 15p per kWh (kilowatt-hour), or Outgoing Agile, which offers a variable rate.
+Your best option would either be Octopus’s Outgoing Fixed tariff, which pays 15p per kWh, or Outgoing Agile, which offers a variable rate.

 How does Agile Octopus work?

 For customers, Agile Octopus is relatively simple.
-Every day between 4pm and 10pm – but usually closer to 4pm – Octopus messages them with tomorrow’s electricity rates in half-hour periods, so they can save money by planning their consumption around the peaks and troughs.
+Every day between 4pm and 10pm – but usually closer to 4pm – Octopus releases tomorrow’s electricity rates in half-hour periods, so households can save money by planning their consumption around the peaks and troughs.

 For instance, Agile customers in London knew on 26 June 2024 that on the 27th, they would be charged a high rate of 29.28p per kWh for any electricity they used from 6:30pm to 7pm – but they could avoid that fate by shifting their consumption to other times.